TutorialsLast Updated Jul 24, 202411 min read

 Click the steps you want more detail about; for example the Axios requests tests step.

 CircleCI detects changes every time you push to the GitHub repository in your main branch.
-The CircleCI pipeline will execute again and make sure that your test suite runs, ensuring a successful continous integration process.
+The CircleCI pipeline will execute again and make sure that your test suite runs, ensuring a successful continuous integration process.

 I enjoyed creating this tutorial for you, and I hope you found it valuable.
 Until next time, keep coding!